Lesson With You live online music lessons - signup

 How do online clarinet lessons work?

-At Lesson With You, once you submit the signup form, our customer service team will personally match you with a clarinet teacher who is the perfect fit in terms of teaching style, personality, and schedule.
-If you have any specific preferences, you can include them as additional requests in the form we send you later.
+At Lesson With You, once you submit the signup form, our customer service team will personally match you with a clarinet teacher who fits your learning style, personality, and schedule.
+If you have specific preferences, you can include them in the form we send later.
+You can also choose a teacher and request a trial by booking through the calendar—we’ll follow up once we receive it.
+After your trial is scheduled, we’ll send Zoom setup tips.
+All you need to get started is a clarinet, a laptop or computer, and high-speed internet. 📖 Learn More: Best Practices for Online Music Lessons

 How much do clarinet lessons cost?